 Resource Area Impacts From No Action Alternative Impacts From Proposed Action Alternative Vegetation Local vegetation would not be affected.
 Site preparation and clearing of approximately 313 acres of trees for the proposed transmission line ROWs would have a minor effect on most local vegetation.
 No uncommon plant communities are known from the vicinity of the project area and no rare plant communities were observed in the project area during the field survey.
 Implementation of the proposed project would not affect unique or important terrestrial habitat.
 Wildlife Local wildlife would not be affected.
 Temporary direct impacts could occur to immobile wildlife and migratory birds of conservation concern during construction activities.
 Temporary minor indirect impacts are anticipated due to removing trees and other vegetation within the project area that would displace wildlife using these habitats.
 Because there are sufficient adjacent local habitats, any effects to populations of these species are expected to be insignificant.
 Endangered and Threatened Species No effects to endangered or threatened species or any designated critical habitats are anticipated.
 Monarch butterfly eggs and larvae may be directly impacted during construction.
-Potential indirect effects to the federally listed northern long-eared bad and tri- color bat are possible due to removal of approximately 83.8 acres of suitable summer roosting habitat.
-However, with appropriate implementation of BMPs and procedures that are designed to avoid and minimize impacts to federally or state-listed species during site preparation, construction, and on-going maintenance activities, USFWS concurs that the proposed TVA action would not jeopardize the continued existence of northern long-eared bad, tricolored bat and monarch butterfly.
-The proposed action would not impact populations of state-listed black-knobbed map turtle.
+Potential direct effects to the federally listed northern long-eared bat and tricolored bat are possible due to removal of approximately 313 acres of suitable summer roosting habitat.
+However, with appropriate implementation of BMPs and procedures that are designed to avoid and minimize impacts to federally or state-listed species during site preparation, construction, and on-going maintenance activities, The proposed TVA action may affect the northern long-eared bat and would not jeopardize the continued existence of tricolored bat, alligator snapping turtle, or monarch butterfly.
+The proposed action would not impact populations of red-cockaded woodpecker, bald eagle, or state-listed black-knobbed map turtle.
 Floodplains No changes in local floodplain functions are expected.
 With the implementation of standard BMPs and mitigation measures, no significant impact on floodplains would occur.
 All actions would be consistent with EO 11988.